-Then any branches that are crossing and/or rubbing on others - take out those that grow toward the centre of the tree.
+Take branches that cross or rub on others and any that grow toward the centre of the tree.

 Although you will need some growth in the middle, too much will keep air and light from the tree - trees need air, light and water in order to pass the nutrients to the roots.

-Never cut or prune the leader- if there are two, remove the one that is least likely to contribute to the overall shape and health of the tree but only if the tree is young and the cutting will not kill the tree.
+Never cut or prune a single leader- if there are two, and the tree is young, remove the one that is least likely to contribute to the overall shape and health of the tree but only if the cutting will not kill the tree.